rijos/wsl2/install-k8s.md

 WSL2 requires windows version v2004 and above, as of writing you can attain this version using the Windows insider program.
 To subscribe go to Settings -> Update & Security -> Windows Insider Program.
-I'd recommend using the slow channel but remember, always backup your data first and keep in mind that the insider program enables full telemetry and might brick your machine.
+I'd recommend using the slow channel but remember, always backup your data first and keep in mind that the insider program enables full telemetry.

 ## Enabling WSL2
 Before or after upgrading windows you must enable the following windows features: